PentalaSpandana/Task_2/README.md

 # Task_2
-Used Tableau toolto visualize the dataset.
+Used Tableau tool to visualize the dataset.
 Imported data set and explored fields- Country, Sales, Shipment count, Sales persons......
 Created the following visualizations-
 -> Sales by the each County